 Lungs can also be given by living donors.
 Two or more people are needed.
-Each person donates a segment (lobe) of their lung to form an entire lung for the person who is receiving it.
+Each person donates a segment (lobe) of their lung.
+This forms an entire lung for the person who is receiving it.

 During lung transplant surgery, you are asleep and pain-free (under general anesthesia).
 A surgical cut is made in the chest.
-Lung transplant surgery is done with the use of a heart-lung machine, which does the work of your heart while your heart is stopped for the surgery.
+Lung transplant surgery is often done with the use of a heart-lung machine.
+This device does the work of your heart and lungs while your heart and lungs are stopped for the surgery.

 After the cut is made, the major steps during lung transplant surgery include:

-A lung transplant is usually the last-resort treatment for lung failure.
-Lung transplants may be recommended for patients under age 65 who have severe lung disease.
+In most cases, a lung transplant is done only after all other treatments for lung failure are unsuccessful.
+Lung transplants may be recommended for people under age 65 who have severe lung disease.
 Some examples of diseases that may require a lung transplant are:

-Lung transplant may NOT be done for patients who:
+Lung transplant may not be done for people who: